site24x7/puppet-site24x7/README.md

 2. Edit the file, "/etc/puppetlabs/code/environments/production/modules/site24x7/manifests/params.pp" to enter your device key.

 3. Set '$site24x7agent_devicekey' with your unique Site24x7 device Key.
  	Example - $site24x7agent_devicekey = 'xxxxxxxxxxxxxxxxxxxxxxxx'

-4. Set proxy attribute if needed Example - $site24x7agent_proxy= "user:password@proxyhost:proxyport"
+4. Set proxy attribute if required.
+ 	Example - $site24x7agent_proxy= "user:password@proxyhost:proxyport"

 5. If proxy is needed for downloading Site24x7Linux agent, kindly uncomment the environment value in download_handler.pp.
 This assumes, the proxy you have mentioned in params.pp is the proxy needed for downloading the agent file.